Since its beginning in 1923, including our present leader Janine Storm,

 Oscar Stutheit, 1955-56, Robert Buchheim, 1960-61,

-In the history of Orange Lodge, five of our Past Exalted Rulers have served as Vice Presidents in the State Association.
+In the history of Orange Lodge, nine of our Past Exalted Rulers have served as Vice Presidents in the State Association.
 Stanley V.

 Mansur served in the early thirties, Elmer Wolff,

 1973-74, Michael F. Leintz, 1993-94, John Stone, 2003-04, Robert Genelle, 2007-08, Harvey Boelts, 2013-14, R.C.
 "Stoney" Bourke, 2015-16, JackieLynn DeFries, 2019-20 and Oscar Garza, 2020-21.